kzys/blog/en/content/posts/2020/fraidycat.md

 * All sites only have 2 lines, no matter how frequently people update.
 There is no "Twitterstorm" problem.
 * The small sparklines, the cat, and the colors.
 It has some "why the lucky stiff" feeling.

 I’ve been using Feedly after Google Reader’s shutdown.
 Before that, I was using livedoor Reader and Bloglines.
-I may switch from Feedly.
+I may switch from Feedly to Fraidycat.